NMAtapoor/Imbalanced-Data-Pipeline/README.md

   <summary><b>EPIC 1 – Robust Data Extraction:</b> </summary>

   - <b>User Story 1.1:</b> As a Data Scientist, I want the ETL pipeline to read the Abalone dataset from a CSV file.

-  - User Story 1.2: As a Data Scientist, I want the pipeline to validate the CSV file format before extraction.

 </details>
 <details>